waifei/desktop-stream/README.md

 A small program that streams screenshots to web browsers through WebSocket.

 Currently, the images are streamed directly without any streaming compression implemented.
+Screenshots are additionally created and resized using `sh` instead of a library (mainly because of missing ports of the screen grab part of frequently used libraries (for instance Gtk+, ImageMagick) to OS X).

 Depends on ImageMagick, Boost, OpenSSL, and the linked repositories.